vanahit/autocomplete/README.md

 ## Overview

 The `AutoComplete` component is a flexible and customizable autocomplete input field built with React.
-It includes features such as searching, filtering, and selection of items, and supports loading and error states.
+It includes features such as searching, filtering, and selection of items, delete of selected item or search value, and supports loading and error states.

 ## Features